Ligand (biochemistry): Receptor/ligand binding affinity

 Agonist binding to a receptor can be characterized both in terms of how much physiological response can be triggered (that is, the efficacy) and in terms of the concentration of the agonist that is required to produce the physiological response (often measured as EC_{50}, the concentration required to produce the half-maximal response).
 High-affinity ligand binding implies that a relatively low concentration of a ligand is adequate to maximally occupy a ligand-binding site and trigger a physiological response.
 Receptor affinity is measured by an inhibition constant or K_{i} value, the concentration required to occupy 50% of the receptor.
 Ligand affinities are most often measured indirectly as an IC_{50} value from a competition binding experiment where the concentration of a ligand required to displace 50% of a fixed concentration of reference ligand is determined.
 The K_{i} value can be estimated from IC_{50} through the Cheng Prusoff equation.
 Ligand affinities can also be measured directly as a dissociation constant (K_{d}) using methods such as fluorescence quenching, isothermal titration calorimetry or surface plasmon resonance.

 Low-affinity binding (high K_{i} level) implies that a relatively high concentration of a ligand is required before the binding site is maximally occupied and the maximum physiological response to the ligand is achieved.
 In the example shown to the right, two different ligands bind to the same receptor binding site.
 Only one of the agonists shown can maximally stimulate the receptor and, thus, can be defined as a full agonist.
 An agonist that can only partially activate the physiological response is called a partial agonist.
-In this example, the concentration at which the full agonist (red curve) can half-maximally activate the receptor is about 5 x 10^{−9} Molar (nM = nanomolar).
+In this example, the concentration at which the full agonist (red curve) can half-maximally activate the receptor is about 5 × 10^{−9} Molar (nM = nanomolar).

 Two ligands with different receptor binding affinity.

 Binding affinity is most commonly determined using a radiolabeled ligand, known as a tagged ligand.
 Homologous competitive binding experiments involve binding competition between a tagged ligand and an untagged ligand.

 Real-time based methods, which are often label-free, such as surface plasmon resonance, dual-polarization interferometry and multi-parametric surface plasmon resonance (MP-SPR) can not only quantify the affinity from concentration based assays; but also from the kinetics of association and dissociation, and in the later cases, the conformational change induced upon binding.
 MP-SPR also enables measurements in high saline dissociation buffers thanks to a unique optical setup.
 Microscale thermophoresis (MST), an immobilization-free method was developed.
 This method allows the determination of the binding affinity without any limitation to the ligand's molecular weight.